 Leesburg is a very small village located in the state of Ohio.
 With a population of 1,270 people and just one neighborhood, Leesburg is the 542nd largest community in Ohio.

-When you are in Leesburg, you'll notice that it is more blue-collar than most other communities in America.
-44.29% of Leesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Leesburg is generally considered to be a blue-collar town.
+44.29% of the Leesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Leesburg is a village of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Leesburg who work in management occupations (10.00%), office and administrative support (9.43%), and sales jobs (7.57%).

 The percentage of adults in Leesburg with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.28% of adults in Leesburg have a bachelor's degree or advanced degree.